lorenz10/linux-terminal/README.md

 `cd /path/to/directory` opens a given directory.

-`cd` alone leads to the current user' home directory.
+`cd` alone leads to the home directory of the current user.

 `cd ..` leads to the parent directory.
 For example `cd ../../data` bring us two levels back in the tree and opens the directory named "data".

 `cd -` leads to the previous working directory.

-When tiping a directory name, if we press the `Tab` button the terminal will automatically complete its name, given that a direcotry starting with such characters exists and there is only one candidate.
+When tiping a directory name, if we press the `Tab` button the terminal will automatically complete its name.

 #### cp

 `cp /origin/directory/file /destination/directory` copies the file into another directory.

-`cp -r /origin/directory1 /destination/directory2` copies direcory1 and all its content into directory2.

-`cp -r /origin/directory1 .` copies direcory1 and all its content into current directory.
+Use `-r` option to copy a directory with all its content.

+#### du

+`du -sh any_directory` returns the size of a directory in human-readable format.

 #### ls

 `ls /path/to/directory` shows the content of the specidic directory, if no forlder is specified show the current one.

 Use `-a` option to show also hidden files.

+Use `-l` option to show the permissions of each file or directory.

 Use `-R` option to show recursively all sub-dirctories and files.